 The “Beings of Light” from the episode War of the Gods are back, and they continue to be intergalactic busybodies with their lame apparent “non-interference” methods.
-Originally this was supposed to be another Starbuck centered episode but Richard Hatch pointed out that too many episodes had been focusing on fan favorite Starbuck, so the producers just swapped characters around, and thus this it became an Apollo story.
+Originally this was supposed to be another Starbuck centered episode, but Richard Hatch pointed out that too many episodes had been focusing on fan favorite Starbuck, so the producers just swapped characters around, and thus this it became an Apollo story.

-The episodes begin with a squadron of Vipers, led by Apollo (Richard Hatch) and Starbuck (Dirk Benedict), in hot pursuit of the Eastern Alliance destroyer that escaped during the end of the last episode.
-Their plan is to follow the destroyer to its destination and find out more about the planet Terra, and what the Eastern Alliance is up to.
-Unfortunately for our heroes before that has a chance to happen The Ship of Lights appears behind Apollo’s Viper, he is abducted by these apparent “superior beings” and then is given an assignment by John (Edward Mulhare), one of the Beings of Light.
+The episodes begin with a squadron of Vipers, led by Apollo (Richard Hatch) and Starbuck (Dirk Benedict), in hot pursuit of the Eastern Alliance destroyer that had escaped during the end of the last episode.
+Their plan is to follow the destroyer to its destination as well as find out more about the planet Terra, and what the Eastern Alliance is up to.
+Unfortunately for our heroes before that has a chance to happen The Ship of Lights appears behind Apollo’s Viper, he is abducted by these apparent “superior beings” and is given an assignment by John (Edward Mulhare), one of the Beings of Light.

-Apollo is told that he will be sent to Terra to stop the war between the Eastern Alliance and the Nationalists, now one guy being sent to stop a war would seem to be a difficult task so John uses some space magic so that the Terrans will see Apollo as one of their own, a pilot by the name of Charlie Watts whose been missing in action on one of the satellite planets destroyed by the Eastern Alliance.
+Apollo is told that he is being sent to Terra to stop the war between the Eastern Alliance and the Nationalists, and one guy being sent to stop a war would seem to be a difficult task for anyone, even someone as awesome as Apollo, so John uses some space magic so that the Terrans will see Apollo as one of their own, a pilot by the name of Charlie Watts, who’s been missing in action on one of the satellite planets destroyed by the Eastern Alliance.

-Meanwhile, Starbuck has left Jolly (Tony Swartz) in charge of the squadron and took off to find Apollo, because screw responsibilities, his best friend is missing.
-He arrives on Terra and is almost immediately found by forces belonging to the Nationalists.
-Not one for diplomacy Starbuck takes out the nine soldiers by firing three times…wait what?
-Before firing Starbuck made a recording on his communicator, to inform whoever may hear this report, that he was setting his gun for stun, this clearly for our benefit so we don’t think Starbuck just murdered those dudes, but it does not explain how firing three times can take out nine people unless the stun setting is strangely way more effective than the kill setting.
+Meanwhile, Starbuck has left Jolly (Tony Swartz) in charge of the squadron so that he can take off to find Apollo, because screw responsibilities, his best friend is missing.
+He arrives on Terra and is almost immediately found by forces belonging to the Nationalists, and as Starbuck is not one for diplomacy he takes out the nine soldiers by firing three times…wait what?
+Before firing Starbuck made a recording on his communicator, to inform whoever may hear this report, that he was setting his gun for stun, this clearly for our benefit so we don’t think Starbuck just murdered those poor hapless dudes, but it does not explain how firing three times can take out nine people, unless the stun setting is strangely way more effective than the kill setting.